castelao/CoTeDe/docs/source/qctests.rst

 These are the tests available, and can be explicity accessed at cotede.qctests.
 Most of them simply reproduce the procedure recommended by GTSPP, EuroGOOS, IMOS, ARGO and others.

+Although I slightly modified the names of some Q.C.test, the concept behind is still the same.
+The goal was to normalize all tests to return True if the data is good and False if the data is bad.
+For example, ARGO's manual define "Impossible Date Test", while here I call it "`Valid Date`_".

+The result of each test for each measurement is coded according to recommendation of IOC given in the table below.
+For example, if the climatology database is not available, the output flag would be 0, while a fail on the same climatology test would return a flag 3 for GTSPP procedure.

 Flag table

 ====    =======